 We offer a free 24/7 telephone counselling support line for the current and emerging remote health workforce and their families.

 Our Bush Support Line is a high-quality, free, confidential, 24/7 telephone support line for the current and emerging rural and remote health workforce, and their families.
 It’s free, operates 24/7 and you can ring 1800 805 391 anytime to speak with an experienced psychologist.

 The Bush Support Line is open to all health workers and their families in rural, remote, and isolated communities, including Aboriginal and Torres Strait Islander Health Workers/Professionals, the Allied Health workforce and other staff involved in health service delivery.

 We offer a non-judgemental, respectful, ethical and culturally safe service delivered by psychologists experienced in the rural and remote health sector.

 - What is the Bush Support Line?

-The Bush Support Line is a 24/7 telephone service that delivers free, confidential psychological support to remote and rural health workers and their families.
+The Bush Support Line provides high-quality, free, confidential, 24/7 telephone support to the current and emerging remote and rural health workforce and their families.

 - Who can access the Bush Support Line?

-Any health professional providing health care in a rural or remote community can access the service.
+Any health worker providing health care in a rural or remote community can access the service.
 This includes nurses, doctors, midwives, Aboriginal and Torres Strait Islander health workers/practitioners, paramedics, aged care workers, allied health professionals, interns and students.
 It also includes any family members of those workers.
 Our psychologists’ welcome people of all ages, genders, sexual preferences and cultural backgrounds.
 If you are unsure whether you or someone you care about is eligible, or whether the service will be beneficial, simply give us a call.